-In this article, we’re going to look at a few lockdown hacks to turn the lockdown into a more positive experience.
+In this article, we’re going to look at a few lockdown hacks to turn the new lockdown into a more positive experience.

 NOTE: This article is intended to help readers find things to do in lockdown and is not to be considered medical advice for anyone with depression, anxiety-related conditions, or anyone who has been diagnosed with mental health conditions.
 If you would like to reach out for help, Avaana can help you find a counselor online near you.